gatsbyjs/gatsby-source-wordpress-experimental/docs/plugin-options.md

 ### develop.hardCacheData: Boolean

 This option is experimental.
 When set to true, WordPress data will be hard-cached outside the Gatsby cache in `./.wordpress-cache/caches`.
 This is useful for preventing the need to re-fetch all data when the Gatsby cache automatically clears.
+This hard cache will automatically clear itself when your remote WPGraphQL schema changes, or when you change your plugin options.

 When using this option, be sure to gitignore the `wordpress-cache` directory in the root of your project.